 A recent “MTSU On the Record” radio program tackled the challenging learning disability called dyslexia and the new Tennessee law aimed at serving students who are dyslexic.

 Host Gina Logue’s interview with Dr. Tim Odegard, holder of the Murfree Chair of Excellence in Dyslexic Studies at MTSU, first aired Oct.
 3 on WMOT-FM/Roots Radio 89.5 and www.wmot.org.
-You can listen to their conversation below.
+You can listen to their conversation above.

 Odegard said students, teachers and parents need to know about the new Tennessee dyslexia law, which went into effect this year.

 “As of right now, schools should be providing dyslexia-specific interventions to students who have characteristics of dyslexia, and schools are needing to make sure that their practices are aligned to find those characteristics so that they have the pieces in place to do that,” said Odegard.